 Ensure that the packs or jars are tightly sealed.

-Opt for buying whole coriander seeds instead of coriander powder and make your own coriander powder at home.
+Opt for buying whole coriander seeds instead of coriander powder and make your own coriander powder at home using a spice grinder.

 Well stored coriander seeds will keep its character and flavour for almost a year.